+Conditions: The Board or Commissioner may impose conditions on a school’s charter for violations of law or failure to make progress with student achievement, failure to adhere to and enhance its recruitment and retention plan, failure to comply with the terms of its charter, or failure to remain viable.

+Probation: The Board may place a charter school on probation if in its judgment the imposition of a condition alone would be insufficient to remediate the problem.
+The Board may impose conditions on the school’s charter that require the school to address specific areas of concern.
+Placing a school on probation signals concern about the school’s viability and permits the Board to suspend a school’s charter immediately if the school fails to remedy the causes of its probation.
+The Department may require a charter school on probation to establish an escrow account in an amount determined by the Department in consultation with the charter school to pay for closing, legal, and audit expenses associated with closure should that occur.

-(1) The Board may suspend or revoke (hereinafter, "revoke") a charter for cause, including but not limited to:
+Suspension or Revocation: The Board may suspend or revoke a charter for cause including, but not limited to:

-(a) a material misrepresentation in the application for approval of the charter or renewal of the charter;
+lack of evidence of academic success;

 failure to comply substantially with the terms of the charter, with any of the applicable provisions of M.G.L. c.
-71, or with any other applicable law or regulation;
+71, § 89, or with any other applicable law or regulation;

+a material misrepresentation in the application for approval or renewal of the charter;

-(c) financial insolvency;
+financial insolvency;

-(d) misappropriation, conversion, mismanagement, or illegal withholding of funds or refusal to pay any funds that belong to any person otherwise entitled thereto and that have been entrusted to the charter school or its administrators in their fiduciary capacities;
+misappropriation, conversion, mismanagement, or illegal withholding of funds or refusal to pay any funds that belong to any person otherwise entitled thereto and that have been entrusted to the charter school or its administrators in their fiduciary capacities;

-(e) fraud or gross mismanagement on the part of charter school administrators or board of trustees, including but not limited to, mismanagement of the educational program and failure to provide a healthy and safe environment for students;
+fraud or gross mismanagement on the part of charter school administrators or board of trustees, including but not limited to, mismanagement of the educational program and failure to provide a healthy and safe environment for students;

-(f) criminal convictions on the part of the charter school or its board of trustees; or
+criminal convictions on the part of the charter school administration or members of its board of trustees; or

-(g) failure to fulfill any conditions imposed by the Board in connection with the grant or renewal of a charter.
+failure to fulfill any conditions imposed by the Board in connection with the grant or renewal of a charter.

-(2) Before the Board revokes a charter, it shall notify the charter school in writing that the Board intends to revoke the charter.
+Notification: Before the Board revokes a charter, it shall notify the charter school in writing that the Board intends to revoke the charter.
 A vote of intent to revoke or a vote to not renew a charter shall operate as a notice of the action and does not operate as an order to show cause.
 In the case of a Horace Mann charter, the Board shall also notify the district in which the school is located.
-Except in an emergency, the Board shall send the notice 60 days before the revocation takes effect.
+Except in the case of an immediate suspension , the Board shall send the notice 60 days before the revocation takes effect.

-(3) Upon receiving a notice of intent to revoke a charter, notice of non-renewal, or notice of an emergency revocation where the health, safety or education of the school's students is at immediate risk, the school shall have all rights of review as provided in M.G.L. c.
+Hearing: Upon receiving a notice of intent to revoke a charter, notice of non-renewal, or notice of suspension where the health, safety, or education of the school's students is at immediate risk, the school shall have the rights provided in M.G.L. c.
 30A, § 13, and 801 CMR 1.00.
-All requests for hearings, where hearings are provided by said statutes, shall be in writing, addressed to the Board, and must be received within 15 days of receipt by the charter school of notice.
+Where hearings are provided by statutes, all requests for hearings shall be in writing, addressed to the Board, and must be received within 15 days of receipt by the charter school of notice.
 At such hearing, the school shall bear the burden of proof and present its case first.

-(4) The Board may place a charter school on probation, rather than revoke its charter, in order to allow for the implementation of a remedial plan approved by the Board.
-If after 60 days, or such longer period as the Board may specify, said plan is unsuccessful in remedying the problem or alleviating the causes of the probation, the Board may summarily revoke the charter.

-(5) The Department may also impose certain conditions on a school's charter for violations of law or failure to comply with the terms of the school's charter.

-The Board may withhold payments to any charter school placed on probation or whose charter has been suspended, revoked, or not renewed or that has failed to comply with conditions imposed by law or under 603 CMR 1.13(5).
+Withhold Payment: The Board may withhold payments to any charter school that fails to comply with conditions imposed on its charter, that has been placed on probation, or whose charter has been suspended, revoked, or not renewed.